Taman Bahagia LRT station

-This station serves the neighbourhoods of SS2, SS3, SS4 and SS23.
-Buses from this station also extend the reach of this station to sections SS 4, SS5 & SS6 in Kelana Jaya, Damansara Jaya (SS22) & Damansara Utama (SS21).
+This station serves the neighbourhoods of SS2, SS3, and SS23 of Petaling Jaya.
+Buses from this station also extend the reach of this station to the neighbourhoods of SS4, SS5 and SS6 (which collectively form Kelana Jaya, Damansara Jaya (SS22) & Damansara Utama (SS21).

-The station is located along Jalan SS 2/3, near the Taman Megah interchange of the Damansara–Puchong Expressway or better known as the LDP.
+The station is located along Jalan SS 2/3, near the Taman Megah interchange of the Damansara–Puchong Expressway (LDP).

-Parking is available behind the station although it is a free car park and there is no security.
+A free parking lot is available behind the station.